Welcome to BRAINHE

 Brain.HE is a non-commercial/non-profit-making resource website for students and staff in higher education.
 We are hosted by neuroknowhow.com.
 In 2015, BRAIN.HE reached its 10th anniversary.
 It was founded at De Montfort University, Leicester, UK.

 Accessibility is a key aspect for us.
 We are aware that at present, this site contains a lot of text (printed words).
 Originally, we had a toolbar which allowed site users to adjust the appearance of the pages and to hear text spoken.
-This will be replaced as soon as possible.
+This would be replaced if anyone were to sponsor it.
 There is a free text-to-speech engine here which is nice and clear, but you have to copy and paste the text into it.

 We support the 'social model of disability' and use the term neurodiversity to encompass the types of brain currently associated with 'specific learning difficulties' (UK) and 'learning disabilities' (USA), as well as Meares-Irlen syndrome, Tourette's, stroke survivors and mental well-being issues.
 Click here for information about the history of BRAINHE.